twitter-research/cwn/README.md

 We prepared individual scripts for each experiment.
 The results are written in the `exp/results/` directory and are also displayed in the terminal once the training is complete.
-Before the training starts, the scripts will download the corresponding graph datasets and perform the appropriate ring-lifting procedure (this might take a while).
+Before the training starts, the scripts will download the corresponding graph datasets and perform the appropriate graph-lifting procedure (this might take a while).

 ### Molecular benchmarks